ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

-When ``TemplateHaskell`` is enabled but NOT ``ExplicitSpliceImports``, then all imports are implicitly treated as splice imports, which matches the current behaviour.
+When ``TemplateHaskell`` is enabled but NOT ``ExplicitSpliceImports``, then all imports are implicitly additionally imported as splice imports, which matches the current behaviour.

-The ``Prelude`` module is implicitly imported as a splice module so the following is allowed::
+The ``Prelude`` module is implicitly also imported as a splice module so the following is allowed::

   zero = $(id [| 0 |])